-Sometimes these defeats take place at work, but we are most frequently off-guard at home.
-The way we treat our loved ones at home is more of an accurate indication of our spirituality than how we treat fellow Christians at church.
-Our family knows whether we are a phony or not.
+Sometimes these defeats occur at work, but we are most frequently off-guard at home.
+The way we treat our loved ones at home is a more accurate indication of our spirituality than how we treat fellow Christians at church.
+Our family knows whether we are phony or not.
 They see whether we fake it or not.

 The story is told of a man who prayed, “Lord, fill me, fill me.”
 He prayed the same prayer almost every week, and the congregation got tired of it.
 One night he prayed this same prayer, and his wife burst right into his prayer and said, “Lord, don’t pay any attention to him.
 He leaks!”

 The place to practice Christianity is at home.
+You are nice to each other in public for appearances’ sake.
 Are you icily polite with your loved ones?
-You are nice to each other for appearances’ sake.
-You appear to be devoted to your mate, but you rankle each other endlessly.
-Within your person, there is a hostility that borders on hatred.
+You appear to be devoted to your mate, but you irritate each other endlessly.
+If so, there is within your person a hostility that borders on hatred.